tahminaringer/CodeFellows-Reading-notes/201/RD09_Forms_JSevents.md

 ## HTML Chapter 7

 ### Forms
+- `<form>`
+  - Element that has some built attributes for sending data across an http connection.
+  -event for submitted data imput by the user
+  - can speck to its children that are form type
 - mailing lists, search box, forms, registering member, online shopping
   - `text input` used as email addresses and names
     - `<input>` used to creat several different form controls